Skip to content

 Execution Contract

-• Operational source of truth.
+• Operational reference.
 The operational command surface lives in the repository home page and README so there is a single maintained entrypoint for users and coauthors.

 • Quality gate.